jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 1. **Authentication Method Policies** (Section 1): Enables Microsoft Authenticator with push notifications and configures optional SMS/Email fallback methods
 2. **Conditional Access Policies** (Section 2): Enforces passwordless authentication for the HPE GreenLake application

 > **Note**: User enrollment occurs automatically during the first authentication attempt when users are prompted to set up Microsoft Authenticator.
 No additional configuration is required to enable first-time enrollment.
+OTP (One-Time Password/Passcode) methods like TOTP are also supported as fallback options.

 > **Learn more**: For detailed guidance on passwordless authentication methods and best practices, see [Microsoft's passwordless authentication recommendations](https://learn.microsoft.com/en-us/entra/identity/authentication/concept-authentication-methods).